-- □ To prevent falls, never leave your baby alone on her change table or other high surface. - □ To prevent drowning, never leave your baby alone in the bath.
-Do not use baby bath rings or bath seats. - Never shake your baby.
+- ☐ To prevent falls, never leave your baby alone on her change table or other high surface. - ☐ To prevent drowning, never leave your baby alone in the bath.
+Do not use baby bath rings or bath seats. - ☐ Never shake your baby.
 This can cause serious brain damage or death.
-If your baby will not stop crying, and you feel like you are losing control after trying to comfort him, lay your baby in his crib and take a moment to collect yourself before trying to soothe him again.
+If your baby will not stop crying, and you feel like you are losing control after trying to comfort him, lay your baby in his crib and take a moment to collect yourself before trying to soothe him again. - ☐ Never leave a child unattended in a vehicle. - ☐ Swaddling your baby may improve her sleep but must be done properly: lying on her back with her head uncovered and legs and hips free to move.
+Do not swaddle once she is trying to roll.